bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 The reason why we wrote this paper is that we think it's interesting to have a protocol where you don't rely on Tor.
 Mainly because it gives you a stronger anonymity guarantees, right?
 Tor is optimized for different settings.
-So in anonymous communication, there's always a trade off between between multiple efficiency and security dimensions.
+So in anonymous communication, there's always a trade off between multiple efficiency and security dimensions.
 Something like a DC-net is pretty slow compared to Tor, but it's fully anonymous.
 Like by observing the network, you can't tell anything.
 Whereas in Tor, they optimize for low latency, which is very important if you look at websites, because you don't want to wait forever.